videomi/shotcut_web/roadmap.md

 -   Make it easy to add 0.5 or 1 second transition on timeline.
 -   Turn off VUI via user toggle
 -   Add speed param to Export > Codec
+-   Add option to reduce number of encode threads for Convert, Reverse, and Proxy jobs